qiskit-advocate/qamp-spring-21/README.md

 - Discuss with your mentor to refine project details and define deliverables. (during the first 2 weeks)
 - Work on a project with guidance from your mentor.
 You should dedicate at least 5 hours per week for a meaningful mentorship experience.
 - Meet with your mentor regularly to report progress and get feedbacks.
 (1 hour call every week).
-- Present project ideas and progress in mid-term review (Mid Apr, 2021)
+- Present project ideas and progress in mid-term review (End of October, 2021)
-- Present final outcome in the final showcase (Mid Jun, 2021)
+- Present final outcome in the final showcase (End of December or early January)

 ## Mentorship projects
 | Mentors                                                 | Mentees                                                                                                                                                                                                                                      | Projects                                                                                                                                                                    |